cloudnative-pg/cloudnative-pg/docs/src/replication.md

 ## Replication from an external PostgreSQL cluster

-Cloud Native PostgreSQL relies on the foundations of the PostgreSQL replication framework even when a PostgreSQL cluster is created from an existing one (source) and kept synchronized through the
+CloudNativePG relies on the foundations of the PostgreSQL replication framework even when a PostgreSQL cluster is created from an existing one (source) and kept synchronized through the
 [replica cluster](architecture.md#multi-cluster-deployments) feature.
 The source